kaustubhsridhar/openpi_regent_droid/README_new.md

 ```bash
 python quick_view_grouping.py --chosen_id scene_id_and_object_name --min_num_episodes_in_each_grouping 50 --N 10 --M 5
 ```
-If you only want to count the number of groupings, you can do:
+If you only want to count the number of groupings or just read the json with the language instructions in each grouping, you can do:
 ```bash
 python quick_view_grouping.py --chosen_id scene_id_and_object_name --min_num_episodes_in_each_grouping 50 --only_count
 ```